mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 If no replacement node becomes available before the timeout controlled by `delayed_retry_timeout` is exceeded, the client connection is closed.

-Only when the following criteria are met, the transaction can be safely replayed.

-* The replacement server where the transaction is applied returns results identical to the original partial transaction.

 If the results from the replacement server are not identical when the transaction is replayed, the client connection is closed.
-This means that any transaction with a server specific result (e.g. `NOW()`, `@@server_id`) cannot be replayed successfully.
+This means that any transaction with a server specific result (e.g. `NOW()`, `@@server_id`) cannot be replayed successfully but it will still be attempted.

-It is recommended that the transaction contains only data modification (`INSERT`, `UPDATE`, `DELETE` etc.) or `SELECT ...
-FOR UPDATE` statements.
-Performing MVCC reads (`SELECT` queries without `FOR UPDATE` or `LOCK IN SHARE MODE`) is discouraged as it doesn't guarantee strict ordering of events.

 ### `transaction_replay_max_size`